wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Orders/guides/orders-intro.md

 The Orders API allows you to manage and track ticket orders.

 With the Orders API you can
--Get a list of all orders.
+- Get a list of all orders.
--Get an order's information.
+- Get an order's information.
--Update an order or change its status.
+- Update an order or change its status.
--Get a summary of total ticket sales.
+- Get a summary of total ticket sales.

 To use the Orders API,